Google GCP-AGWA Certification Exam Syllabus

 - Offboarding mobile devices from former employees.

 Managing Chrome browsers.
-Considerations include: - Applying Chrome browser policies (e.g., offine access, update policies).
+Considerations include: - Applying Chrome browser policies (e.g., offline access, update policies).

 - Enrolling browsers and applying policies.

-- Managing extensions and apps (e.g., allowing, blocking, force-installing).
+- Managing extensions and apps (e.g., allowing, blocking, force-installing) based on OUs or groups.

 Identifying and diagnosing Workspace issues.
 Considerations include: - Navigating the Admin console to access audit logs.